Biography of Francis Bacon

 Francis Bacon was a twentieth century painter known for his raw figures.

 Francis Bacon was the son of English parents.
 His father, Anthony Edward Mortimer Bacon had been born in Adelaide, Australia and was an officer in the British Army.
 On retirement he had become a trainer of horses.
 His mother was Winifred Christina Loxley Firth whose family had made a fortune in the steel industry.

-Little formal education as his family never stayed in any one place for long due to an Army lifestyle.
+Little formal education as his family never stayed in any one place for long due to an army lifestyle.

-Chronology/Biography of Francis Bacon:
+Timeline of Francis Bacon:

 His early years were beset by illnesses and allergies and he was not expected to live till the age of twenty-one.
 It was later found that he was allergic to horses and dogs much to the annoyance of his father who was an outdoor type who liked hunting.
 Bacon grew to despise his father.